yhibo/prexcore-challenge/readme.md

 ## Testing the API

 To test the API, you can use the Postman CLI, ensure you have it installed.
+Before running the Postman collection tests, make sure to start the server with a clean state.
+This ensures that any previous data or state doesn't interfere with the tests.
 You can run the Postman collection tests with the following command:

 ```bash
 postman collection run api_test.postman_collection.json